hipache/hipache/README.md

 While the server is running, any of these steps can be re-run without messing up with the traffic.

+Remember that they name of the key in redis can be changed by using the hostKeyTemplate config setting.

 Features
 --------